-Welcome to the third interview on 'The Observer Effect'.
-We are lucky to have one of the most interesting founders in technology and commerce - Tobi Lütke, Founder and CEO of Shopify.
-This interview was published on December 16th, 2020.
+Welcome to the second interview on 'The Observer Effect'.
+We are lucky to have one of the most influential founders/CEOs in technology and media - Daniel Ek, Founder and CEO of Spotify.
+This interview was published on 4th October, 2020.

 Let’s start with the basics.
-Walk me through a typical day in the life of Tobi Lütke.
+Walk me through a typical day in the life of Daniel Ek.